Mattress for Bunk Beds

 - What size mattress fits a bunk bed?

-- Most bunk beds use twin or twin XL mattresses.
-Some may accommodate a full-size bottom bunk.
-Always check your bed’s specs.
-Measure both the length and width, then compare with manufacturer sizing charts.
+- Most bunk beds accept twin or twin XL mattresses.
+Some frames allow a full-size bottom bunk—always measure length and width and compare against manufacturer specs.

 - Can you put any mattress on a bunk bed?